Crawl Budget & Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines

 Site Pages Are Returning Server Errors

-Fix: Address the server-side cause directly — typically slow database queries, misconfigured application logic, or capacity limits under traffic load.
-Ensure monitoring alerts fire for any 5xx response rate above 0.5%.
+Fix: Address the server-side cause directly: slow database queries, misconfigured application logic, or capacity limits under traffic load.
+Set monitoring alerts for any 5xx response rate above 0.5%.

 Server Denies Search Engines Access to URLs

 A misconfigured robots.txt that blocks Googlebot from key URL paths is one of the most damaging and easily overlooked crawlability issues.
-Unlike 404s or server errors, blocked URLs can silently prevent pages from being indexed with no visible symptom in the SERPs — until traffic drops and investigation begins.
+Unlike 404s or server errors, blocked URLs silently prevent indexation with no visible symptom in the SERPs — until traffic drops and investigation begins.

-Common misconfiguration patterns: a blanket Disallow: / deployed during development and never removed; Disallow directives covering CSS and JavaScript resources that Googlebot needs to render pages; and parameter-based disallows that inadvertently cover canonical versions.
+Common misconfiguration patterns: a blanket Disallow: / deployed during development and never removed; Disallow directives covering CSS and JavaScript resources needed for rendering; and parameter-based disallows that accidentally cover canonical versions.
+Our dedicated robots.txt audit guide covers all seven critical patterns in detail.

 Fix: Validate every Disallow rule in robots.txt using the GSC robots.txt tester.
-Ensure that CSS, JavaScript, and all resources required for page rendering are explicitly accessible.
-Never use robots.txt as the primary mechanism for preventing indexation of content that should be indexable — use noindex for that.
+Make sure CSS, JavaScript, and all resources required for rendering are explicitly accessible.
+Never use robots.txt as the primary mechanism for preventing indexation of content that should otherwise be indexable — use noindex for that.

 Server Errors Are Trending Upward

-A rising trend in server errors, visible in GSC Crawl Stats, is a compounding problem.
-Each spike in 5xx responses reduces Googlebot’s crawl confidence in the domain, and repeated instability can cause permanent crawl rate suppression that takes months to recover from after the underlying infrastructure issues are resolved.
+A rising trend in server errors is a compounding problem.
+Each spike in 5xx responses reduces Googlebot’s crawl confidence in the domain.
+Repeated instability can cause permanent crawl rate suppression that takes months to recover from — even after the underlying infrastructure problems are fully resolved.
+Catch it early.

 Part 5: URL Architecture and Duplication